ceelias/graph-salesforce/docs/jupiterone.md

 - Salesforce supports the OAuth2 Web Server flow, with a connected app configured to allow for this flow.
-- JupiterOne requires a Consumer Key and Consumer Secret
 - You must have permission in JupiterOne to install new integrations.

 ## Support